The Difference Between Federalists and Federalism and the Different Types of Federalism

 Also consider: Separatism describes a small decentralized power with no nation, and unionism describes any form of Union between nations and states.
 Unionism can lead to non-self-governing states, but it doesn’t specifically denote a lack of sovereignty.
 The U.S. is a hybrid of Federalism and Unionism.
 Ex.
 A Federation of states may form a Union under a central government.

-TIP: We can also denote other types like Judicial types and Permissive type (where state and local governments seek permission).
-Like types of political ideologies we can make a complex mix out of a simple left-right split… and that only gets frustrating when politicians start twisting the words for pure politics (true for any term).
+TIP: We can also see other types like Judicial types and Permissive type (where state and local governments seek permission).
+Like types of political ideologies, we can make a complex mix out of a simple left-right split.
+That gets frustrating when politicians start twisting the words for politics.
+This is true for any term.
 We should take care not to conflate the classical meanings of things with modern expedient linguistics.

 This isn’t an academic exercise or an ideological appeal for “federalism.”
 (Note to reader: Federalism is about taking power away from Washington.
 Many Americans think exactly the opposite.)
 It’s not about smaller or more limited government.
 Almost no one I interview cares about the size of government as much as the efficiency, effectiveness and accountability of government.
 Americans want to empower states and governors to take a more active role in that governance because they’ve given up on Washington – Trump or no Trump. – See Frank Luntz: Americans Trust Their Own States But Not Washington.

-Luntz makes a good point, when they say Federalism they are talking about the idea that Federalism is to the left of a purely centralized government.
-It isn’t about limiting government or making it smaller, it is about decentralizing it and putting States’ Rights in states’ hands.
+Luntz makes a good point.
+When people refer to Federalism, they are talking about the idea that Federalism is to the left of a purely centralized government.
+It isn’t about limiting government or making it smaller; it is about decentralizing it and putting States’ Rights in the states’ hands.

-My problem isn’t with Luntz (I admire smart people, even when they don’t share my politics) or the general argument.
+My problem isn’t with Luntz or his argument.
+I admire smart people, even when they don’t share my politics.

-My problem (in respect to using the term) is with his clients, namely the Democratic Party’s old dear southern allies who want to use States’ Rights to tell us what sort of plant we can put in our pipe and which we can’t (no free person should be shackled in a for-profit prison system, public or private, by moral police, state or federal.
-Taking one’s liberty over a plant and then profiting off of them is only a semantic argument away from chattel slavery).
+My problem (in respect to using the term) is with his clients, namely the Democratic Party’s old southern allies who want to use States’ Rights to tell us what sort of plant we can put in our pipe and which we can’t.
+No free person should be shackled in a for-profit prison system, public or private, by state or federal police.
+Taking one’s liberty away over a plant and then profiting off of them is only a semantic argument away from chattel slavery.

-In other words, my problem is with using New Federalism to allow states to ban some things and the federal government to ban others to fit a politically ideological agenda.
-We must apply the same logic to a trans kid from choosing their own bathroom as we do to the liberty of a state to make a plant legal.
-Form that point we can have additional moral and principled arguments, we can’t just let Federalism as a blanket term usurp the argument.
+My problem is with using New Federalism to allow states to ban some things and the federal government to ban others to fit a politically ideological agenda.
+We must apply the same logic to a transgendered individual choosing their own bathroom as we do to the liberty of a state to make a plant legal.
+From that point forward, we can have additional arguments; we can’t just let Federalism as a blanket term usurp the argument.

-When you call the above Federalism, when the term fits an ideological political viewpoint instead of a principle, that is when there is a problem.
+A problem arises when you call the above Federalism, and when the term fits an ideological, political viewpoint instead of a principle.

-Of course, this debate is one of liberty, right, the spirit of the laws, and our republic.
+Of course, this debate is one of liberty, rights, the spirit of our laws, and our republic.
 It is an issue of democracy.
-It is an issue we call Federalism, and that issue is at the heart of our American Republic.
+We call the issue Federalism, and it is at the heart of our American Republic.